Mohamed-Abotalb/alx-system_engineering-devops/0x00-shell_basics/README.md

 - Eleventh Script is in file 10-back and it changes the working directory to the previous one.

 - Twelfth Script is in file 11-lists and it lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.

+- Thirteenth Script is in file 12-file_type and it prints the type of the file named iamafile which is in /tmp directory.